bobbanj/wolf-sgminer-vanilla-public/README.md

 ## Misc

+* Recommended driver for best results is Catalyst 14.12.
+The 15.3 beta driver is also excellent.
 * If you code, you should read the CL file.
 Really, I spent a lot of time commenting that.

 ## Donations